 Under each topic below, you will find presentations, links to audio-visual material, classroom activities and in some cases schemes of work and lesson plans, as well as teachers’ notes.

-In addition to the downloadable resources, the following items are available for purchase from the Warwick Bahá’í Bookshop:
+In addition to the downloadable resources, the following items are available, some to download from this site and others for purchase from the Warwick Bahá’í Bookshop:

 - The Bahá’í Faith – photocopiable worksheets for teachers of RE.
 This can be downloaded free of charge here (PDF, 11Mb);